-I am an Associate Professor in the department of Computer and Information Sciences (which, BTW, has a faculty opening currently) at the University of Alabama at Birmingham (UAB).
+I am an Associate Professor and the Research Director of the department of Computer and Information Sciences (which, btw, has a faculty opening currently) at the University of Alabama at Birmingham (UAB).
 I work in the areas of computer and network security, and applied cryptography.
 My particular focus is on practical, transformative, inter-disciplinary and game changing research, which can go beyond the traditional confines of academic domain and make an impact (hopefully positive) to the lives of end users relatively quickly.
 Now that I have bored you with my philosophy, you may choose (or not) to read further.

 My students and I run the SPIES — Security and Privacy In Emerging computing and networking Systems — research group.
-I am serving as the Co-Director of UAB’s M.S. program in Computer Forensics and Security Management (CFSM) [Apply — we are currently accepting applications for Summer’16 and Fall’16 terms].
+I have a major emphasis on workforce development, especially in areas related to cyber-security.
+I am the principal investigator and director of the UAB CyberCorps Scholarship for Service (SFS) program (we are actively seeking candidates for the Fall 2017 semester, apply now) and have been serving as the Co-Director of UAB’s M.S. program in Computer Forensics and Security Management (CFSM).
 I also co-lead the Information Assurance/Security Pillar of UAB’s Center for Information Assurance and Joint Forensics Research (CIA-JFR).

 A more colorful 1-page description of my research, teaching and service can be found here.